PhpGt/Cookie/README.md

 Object oriented cookie handler.
 -------------------------------

 This library is a simple object oriented alternative to the `$_COOKIE` superglobal that can be read using the same associative array style code.
-Cookies are represented by immutable objects, meaning that the state of the request/response cookies cannot be accidentally changed by undisclosed areas of code.
+The `Cookie` class represents cookie data in immutable objects, meaning that the state of the request/response cookies cannot be accidentally changed by undisclosed areas of code.

 ***